rekaj3773/CrisisLostAndFound/README.md

 Use it as a 'How-to' guideline if you want to set up your own Lost and Found and help.

 #### Disclaimer
+I am just your average guy.
+I don't know everything, just have put some thoughts towards this topic.
+If you have items to add, please create a pull request and add them!

 #### The Big Questions